 Once baseline performance values are known, you can increase the numbers to something that might be realistically expected during a visit to your site or application during a sample period.
 The LoadView platform gives users several different load test curves to choose from.
 One of those options is called the Goal-based curve.
 It’s ideal for validating SLA and non-functional requirements.

 For example, if you already have a predetermined transaction goal, or know (approximately) the number of visitors you expect on your website or application during a specific time period, running a Goal-based curve test will help confirm your site or application meets the pre-defined requirements.
 Furthermore, generating increased load on a websites or applications can help predict application performance for heavier user load in the future.
 This is typically done for capacity planning.

 Interested in learning more about real browser-based testing with LoadView?
 Schedule a demo with one of our performance engineers today to see LoadView in action.
 Our team will walk you through the whole platform and process, from setup and scripting to execution and reporting.
 View and analyze actual performance of your sites, applications, and APIs under load.
 The LoadView platform provides several different reporting metrics and reports, such as test summaries, individual session reports, waterfall charts, and performance by devices.

 Or try the platform for yourself today.
-We’ll give you $20 for your first LoadView load tests.
+We’ll give you up to 5 free load tests with LoadView load tests.